vlvrd/bondo/content/about/vlvrd.md

 ever since i can remember, i've wanted to live in a tree house to hang out in secret when i needed a break.

-that tree house eventually became an attic. a place where i could isolate myself while i figured out myself. i hated the attic.
+that tree house eventually became an attic. a place where i could isolate myself while i figured out myself. i hated that attic.

 then, it became a spaceship. i wanted to connect with what seemed alien to me.